pgaudit/set_user/README.md

   * set_user.block_alter_system = off (defaults to "on")
   * set_user.block_copy_program = off (defaults to "on")
   * set_user.block_log_statement = off (defaults to "on")
+  * set_user.block_superuser = on (defaults to "off")

 ## Description

-This PostgreSQL extension allows privilege escalation with enhanced logging and control.
+This PostgreSQL extension allows switching users and optionally privilege escalation with enhanced logging and control.
 It provides an additional layer of logging and control when unprivileged users must escalate themselves to superuser or object owner roles in order to perform needed maintenance tasks.
 Specifically, when an allowed user executes
 ```set_user('rolename')```, several actions occur:

 * The current effective user becomes ```rolename```.